Starter Packs

 My Eater essay about growing my own food, a love-letter to my garden and to my rural home in the Catskills Mountains…

-My first This American Life story, about how and why I moved out here back when I did …
+My first This American Life story, about how and why I moved here …

-This long-ago first Dear Sandy advice column, responding to someone in Tasmania about being queer/trans in rural places … (from before I moved my newsletter off of substack; don’t subscribe on there)
+The first Dear Sandy advice column in which I responded to someone in Tasmania about being queer/trans in rural places

-Speaking of, my newsletter What’s Helping Today is recommended, as on there I’m often discussing my garden, and sharing photos and such …
+Speaking of, my newsletter What’s Helping Today is recommended; I’m often mentioning my garden and cooking there …

 For locals: I’ve got a super short but IMO great essay in this little Catskills & Hudson Valley Wildsam travel guide.
 My essay is about loving it here and about … birds (specifically the dawn chorus).